mlhartme/stool/client/documentation.md

 ## Concepts

+### Stool

+This term is overloaded, depending on the context it may refer to the command line client `sc`, the server running in Kubernetes, or the whole project.

+### Context

+A context specifies a place that can host stages.
+It has a name, an optional token, and a URL pointing to a Stool server.
+`sc` manages a list of contexts in `~/.stool.yaml`. `sc` also manages a current context, you can change it permanently with `sc context` or per-invocation with the `-context` global option.

+Advanced note: The concept of a context is similar to `kubectl`s context.

 ### Stage

-A stage is a set of Docker images, where each image holds a Web Application, something you can point your browser to.
-Typically, that's a
-Tomcat servlet container (http://tomcat.apache.org) with a Java web application (https://en.wikipedia.org/wiki/Java_Servlet).
-Different images can hold different versions of your Web Application.
-Starting starting a stage creates the respective Docker container.
+A stage is a set of Docker images, where each image holds a Web Application, i.e. something you can point your browser to.
+Typically, that's a Tomcat servlet container (http://tomcat.apache.org) with a Java web application (https://en.wikipedia.org/wiki/Java_Servlet).
+Different images hold different versions of your Web Application.
+Starting a stage creates a Docker container for one of the images.

-A stage is hosted on a server.
-Every stage has a unique name on that server.
-A stage is referenced by *name*`@`*server*.
+A stage is hosted in a Kubernetes namespace, which is identified by a context.
+Every stage has a unique name in that context.
+A stage is referenced by *name*`@`*context* or just the *name* if it's in the current context.
 The stages attached to a project are shown in your shell prompt.
 The stage name is part of the application url(s).
-Stage name and server are defined when you create a stage, you cannot change it later.
+Stage name and context are defined when you create a stage, you cannot change it later.

 ### Image